Mike Timmons

 Michael J. Timmons is an American school administrator and politician.

-Prior to his political career, Timmons was a high school principal.
+Prior to his political career, Timmons was a high school principal in Windham, Maine as well as a Business teacher.
 He became president of the Cumberland Fair in 2006.
 Timmons contested Steve Moriarty's open seat on the Maine House of Representatives in 2014, defeating Dale Denno.
 He lost a 2016 reelection bid to Denno.
 Paul LePage considered Timmons for a position on the board of Lands for Maine's Future in 2017, which Timmons declined.